 While smile restoration work is not technically a ‘dental problem’ but is a major reason many patients seek dental treatment.
 People who are unhappy with their smile frequently suffer from lower self-esteem.
 However, with today’s technology and developments, anyone can have a beautiful smile.
 Foods, medications, tobacco and trauma are just some things that can discolour teeth.
 Key forms of treatment for smile restoration and stained teeth issues include teeth whitening, dental implants and orthodontics.

 An “impacted” tooth is an adult tooth which does not grow into the gum correctly.
 It usually happens when a tooth is stuck against another tooth, bone, or soft tissue.
 Certain instances can be left untreated, however, if it hurts or may cause problems later on an oral surgeon can remove it.

 Most people have 20 primary, or baby teeth, followed by 32 adult teeth.
 It’s rare, but some people have extra teeth, which is known as hyperdontia.
 People who have it may also have another condition, such as a cleft palate or Gardner’s Syndrome (which forms benign tumours).
 Treatment involves teeth removal and orthodontics to correct the bite.

 Sometimes called xerostomia.
-This is a condition where saliva glands are not able to produce enough saliva to keep the inside of the mouth moist.
+This is a condition where saliva glands cannot produce enough saliva to keep the inside of the mouth moist.
 It is caused by several things such as smoking, prescription medication, aging or stress.
 Saliva has antibacterial components that helps keep plaque off teeth surfaces.
 The absence of moisture in the mouth contributes to more plaque build-up, cavities and eventually, tooth decay.
 Common symptoms of dry mouth could be as simple as chapped lips, mouth sores and bad breath but more serious symptoms can manifest such as gum irritation and a burning feeling in the mouth.